Snipa22/xmr-node-proxy/README.md

 If you need help installing the pool from scratch, please have your servers ready, which would be Ubuntu 16.04 servers, blank and clean, DNS records pointed.
 These need to be x86_64 boxes with AES-NI Available.

-Installation asstiance is 4 XMR, with a 2 XMR deposit, with remainder to be paid on completion.
+Installation assistance is 4 XMR, with a 2 XMR deposit, with remainder to be paid on completion.
 Configuration assistance is 2 XMR with a 1 XMR deposit, and includes debugging your proxy configurations, ensuring that everything is running, and tuning for your uses/needs.

 SSH access with a sudo-enabled user will be needed for installs, preferably the user that is slated to run the pool.